In this kitchen cabinet toe kick guide we share the materials, dimensions, options and remodeling tips to improve your kitchen design.

 A recessed toe kick allows your feet and your body to get closer to the countertop easily.
 You do not have to lean too far when washing dishes or preparing food.
 It saves you from the strain of adopting an awkward position for a longer period of time.

 The cabinet toe kick is hardly noticeable.
 Yet, it must have the right dimensions.
-It must not be too high or too low because its dimensions can affect the overall design of the kitchen.
-Most of all it will affect your comfort when working in the kitchen.
+It must not be too high or too low because its size can affect the overall design of the kitchen.
+Most of all, it will affect your comfort when cleaning and cooking.

-The standard height of a kitchen cabinet toe space is 3.5 inches to 4 inches while its depth is 3 inches.
+The standard height of a cabinet toe space is 3.5 inches to 4 inches, while its depth is 3 inches.
 That will give your feet enough room to stand close on the countertop.
 However, you can have a higher one installed, especially if you have larger feet.

 A higher toe space means that you do not have to hunch while working on the countertop.
 It can prevent backache from leaning over too far.
 There are available custom-made cabinets that are ergonomic or user-friendly.
 To reduce the height of the cabinet, you will need custom-made toe kicks.